Blog

 Mechanisms of GLP-1 in Alzheimer’s Disease

-1. Reduction of Amyloid-Beta Levels: GLP-1 analogs have demonstrated the ability to reduce amyloid-beta plaque formation, a hallmark of AD, through improved insulin signaling and reduced oxidative stress (Bak et al., 2011; Perry et al., 2004).
+1. Reduction of Amyloid-Beta Levels: GLP-1 analogues have demonstrated the ability to reduce amyloid-beta plaque formation, a hallmark of AD, through improved insulin signalling and reduced oxidative stress (Bak et al., 2011; Perry et al., 2004).

 2. Prevention of Tau Hyperphosphorylation: Tau protein hyperphosphorylation disrupts neuron function.
 GLP-1 activation reduces inflammation and supports mitochondrial health to combat this (Perry et al., 2002; Li, 2007).